 You can walk into your local bank or credit union and apply for a loan like everyone did in the good ole days.

-Or you can turn on your computer and see tons of online lenders competition for your business.
+Or you can turn on your computer and see tons of online lenders competing for your business.

 We are going to take a deeper look into the pros and cons of online mortgage companies.